Tenant Elections are suspended due to COVID-19 until further notice.

-Toronto Community Housing tenants can vote in tenant elections on Thursday, April 16, 2020, time to be determined.
+Toronto Community Housing tenants can vote in tenant elections on a date and time yet to be determined due to COVID-19.

 On this webpage, you can find information for voters to keep in mind when heading to the polls to vote for their Community Representatives.